kyma-project/kyma/docs/security/05-05-production-profile.md

 The production profile introduces the following changes to the Hydra OAuth2 server deployment:
    - Persistence is enabled for Hydra; the registered client data is saved in a in-cluster database or in a user-managed database.
    - A job that reads the generated database credentials and saves them to the configuration of Hydra is added.
-   - Optionally a Gcloud proxy service is deployed.
+   - Optionally, a Gcloud proxy service is deployed.

 ### Persistence modes

 The production profile for the OAuth2 server enables the use of a database, which can be one of the following options:
   - A [preconfigured PostgreSQL](https://github.com/helm/charts/tree/master/stable/postgresql) database, which is installed together with the Hydra server.
-  - A user maintained database to which credentials are supplied.
+  - A user-maintained database to which credentials are supplied.
   - A [GCP Cloud SQL](https://cloud.google.com/sql) instance to which credentials are supplied.
-In this case a extra [gcloud-proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) deployment is created allowing secured connections.
+In this case, an extra [gcloud-proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) deployment is created allowing secured connections.

 #### Internal PostgreSQL setup
 The database is created in the cluster as a StatefulSet and uses a PersistentVolume that is provider-specific.
 This means that the PersistentVolume used by the database uses the default StorageClass of the cluster's host provider.